vikky225/GolangRestAPI/README.md

 # REST_API Package.

 This package contains the REST API implementation for the Golang project.
+We have dockerised application and pushed the image to Docker hub via github action and deployed to self hosted EC2 instance as well (github action ci/cd)

 ## Endpoints